Last updated on June 21st, 2020 at 02:16 pm

-The Ocklawaha River almost died, but you’d barely know it now.
+The Ocklawaha River almost died, but kayaking one of its pristine sections, you’d barely know it now.

-This wild Ocklawaha River near Ocala forms the western border of Ocala National Forest.
-The Ocklawaha is pristine, profoundly quiet and lined with ancient cypress trees.
+This section of the Ocklawaha River near Ocala forms the western border of Ocala National Forest.
+Here the Ocklawaha is wild, pristine, profoundly quiet and lined with ancient cypress trees.
 It’s the sort of the place where in an eight-mile kayak trip, we saw one beer can, two man-made structures and dozens of birds, turtles and gators.

 This Ocklawaha River could easily be gone, however.